ctanujit/FEWNet/README.md

 * To cite this work, please use

   Sengupta, Shovon, Tanujit Chakraborty, and Sunny Kumar Singh.
 "Forecasting CPI inflation under economic policy and geo-political uncertainties."
-Internation Journal of Forecasting (2024).
+International Journal of Forecasting (2024).

   @article{sengupta2023forecasting,